how to make a public blockchain platform

 Step 4: Data Structure & Storage

-The block data structure, account data structure, node data structure, transaction data structure are all examples of data structures.
+The block data structure, account data structure, node data structure, and transaction data structure are all examples of data structures.

 If you are working with a relational database system, this will primarily include the database tables you create.

-Based on the requirements, you can opt for a data storing mechanism.
+Based on the requirements, you can opt for a data-storing mechanism.
 It is possible to decouple data storage from a sufficiently independent location.
 You can implement an interoperable design for a blockchain’s consensus mechanism & data storage with an API.

 Step 5: Designing The Node Communication Protocol